Warehouse Security Guards

 Protecting Distribution Centre Warehouse Security Doors

-Do not leave loaded vehicles in the yard after warehouse closing hours.
+Do not leave loaded vehicles unattended in the yard after warehouse closing hours.

-Install an intruder alarm system that will protect the external area and consider fitting vehicle alarms.
+If vehicles carrying valuables need outdoor storage, install an intruder alarm system to safeguard the external area and contemplate installing vehicle alarms.

-Consider having a supervisor or manager make random checks of outgoing vehicles.
+For smaller warehouses where a dedicated security checkpoint may not be feasible, consider having a supervisor or manager conduct random inspections of outgoing vehicles.

 For more info or advice to improve your Distribution Centre Security and Warehouse security please contact us at your convenience.